Old ties with Russia weigh on Bulgarian decision in spy poisoning case

 "We have one unclear case.
 We have no evidence of Russia's participation," he said in a statement.

-Donchev, in an interview with Reuters, said any action undertaken by Bulgaria would be seen as a signal of solidarity with Britain and its allies and also as a signal to Russia.
+Donchev said in his interview that any action undertaken by Bulgaria would be seen as a signal of solidarity with Britain and its allies and also as a signal to Russia.

-Speaking of the internal situation, he said: "Taking into account that our government is a coalition one ...
+Touching on the domestic political situation, he said: "Taking into account that our government is a coalition...
 I am not convinced that such a decision can be taken so easily and so quickly."

-Donchev said Bulgaria would wait for a report from the Organisation for the Prohibition of Chemical Weapons for the time being, saying that Sofia was monitoring developments closely.
+Donchev said Bulgaria would wait for a report from the Organisation for the Prohibition of Chemical Weapons, adding that Sofia was monitoring developments closely.

 "What happened in Great Britain is ... unacceptable.
 It is barbaric, it is a chemical weapon, it is a military toxic substance," Donchev said.